 - A wider range of crops will be grown to meet demand including bio-fuel crops, technology will be used both in the field and to regulate crop storage.

-- Polytunnels will continue to be used to provide longer season sustainable production of market garden produce.
+- Polytunnels and glass houses will continue to be used to provide longer season sustainable production of market garden produce.

 - Renewables will allow more efficient local energy production.